cygnus55/Chronic-Kidney-Disease-Prediction-ML/notes.md

 - After cleaning arff file, we import it using arff method of `scipy` library.
 - The imported data is then converted to pandas Dataframe.
 - We then proceed to clean the dataframe.

+### Cleaning procedures

+- The datatypes of some attributes were in byte strings.
+So, the datatype was recoded to string or float datatype which was appropriate.
+- Some values of attributes were `?`.
+Those were replaced by NaN.
+-